 If anything it just makes them make less sense.
 Contrast the original, which still has a lot of very weird stuff going on but it's pretty internally consistent as part of the island's pagan fertility rituals.

 In Willy Wonka's flashback in Charlie and the Chocolate Factory, Willy decides to run away from home after an argument with his dad.
 Wilbur responds, "I won't be here when you get back."
-Neither is the house.
+When he returns to his address, he finds that not only has Wilbur left, but he's taken the entire house with him.

 In Troll 2, the ghost of the grandfather stops time to allow the protagonist to urinate on his family's dinner (the need to keep the family from eating the dinner is properly set up, but it's never been hinted that the ghost had this power).
 This may make some viewers wonder why he didn't just toss the food out.